crd150/crd150.github.io/lab1.md

 ##**Downloading R and RStudio**
 \

 The lab computers should already be equipped with R and RStudio.
 However, the benefit of R is that it is free, so you can download it onto your personal computers.
-You need to first download and install R
+I urge you to go through the lab guides using your personal laptops if possible.
+That way, it will be a seamless transition when you start doing your homework assignments.
+If you have not already done so, download and install R

 https://www.r-project.org/